Potential Inc. engages children and adults with autism in personalized programs that help them realize their full potential.

 Programs and Services

 Our services are available for all ages (from 1-64 years of age) and each client's program is individually tailored to meet his/her needs.
-Applied Behavior Analysis (ABA) and Verbal Behavior (VB) are used in a one-on-one setting either in our clinic, at a client's home or school, or in the community.
+Applied Behavior Analysis (ABA) and Verbal Behavior (VB) are used in a one-on-one setting either in our center, at a client's home or school, or in the community.

 - Behavioral Services - Behavior Technicians and Board Certified Behavior Analysts (BCBAs) work with clients to help address skill areas such as communication, social, relationship, self-care, employment, family, and more.

-- Speech and Language - speech therapy services provided by ASHA certified pathologists to address a number of auditory or expressive needs.
+- Speech and Language - speech therapy services provided by ASHA-certified pathologists to address a number of auditory or expressive needs.

 - Toilet Training - using a modified version of the "Toilet Training in Less than a Day" program, Board Certified Behavior Analysts (BCBAs) are able to pinpoint and quickly resolve problem areas.

-- Social Skills - we offer two programs that address social skills: our 8-week Social Skills classes and our Make a Friend program - both of which promote the development of core skills like joint attention, social play, language, problem solving, relationship management, etc.
+- Social Skills - we offer two programs that address social skills: our 8-week Social Skills classes and our Make a Friend program - both of which promote the development of core skills like joint attention, social play, language, problem-solving, relationship management, etc.

-- Occupational Therapy - our OT works with clients to develop independent living skills through daily activities that engage fine, gross, and visual motor skills, interpersonal skills, and self-management skills.
+- Occupational Therapy - our OT works with clients to develop independent living skills through daily activities that engage fine, gross, and visual-motor skills, interpersonal skills, and self-management skills.